cde-ev/cdedb2/doc/source/Realm_Mailinglist_Subman.rst

 .. _Explicitly_Unsubscribed:

 Explicitly Unsubscribed (Core)
-    Users, which have stated do not want to receive information from a specific list anymore.
+    Users, who have stated to not want to receive information from a specific list anymore.
 This decision is permanent, until manually reverted by them or a moderator.
 Even if they lose access to a list, this information is kept.
 Thus, if they regain access later on, these users